protocol/launchpad/docs/protocol-labs-network/what-is-pl.md

 {% embed url="https://www.youtube.com/watch?v=RXt65xbyq6c" %}

 ## Protocol Labs Main Projects
-* [IPFS](https://ipfs.io/) Was one of the original core projects, from which the other projects in Protocol Labs which have since grown and nucleated into independent projects and technologies.
+* [IPFS](https://ipfs.io/) Was one of the original core projects, from which the other projects in Protocol Labs which have since grown and nucleated into independent projects and technologies

-* [Filecoin](https://filecoin.io/) is the other original organization that supports the builders and storage providers the use Protocol Labs & Filecoin technologies.
+* [Filecoin](https://filecoin.io/) is the other original organization that supports the builders and storage providers the use Protocol Labs & Filecoin technologies

-* [libp2p](https://libp2p.io/) is a set of modular tools for networking and peer-to-peer communications.
+* [libp2p](https://libp2p.io/) is a set of modular tools for networking and peer-to-peer communications

 * [IPLD](https://ipld.io/) is the data-model that is used for the content-addressable web

-* [Multiformats](https://multiformats.io/) is a project that makes is possible to create self-describing data, which allows protocols and projects to be interoperable and future-proof.
+* [Multiformats](https://multiformats.io/) is a project that makes is possible to create self-describing data, which allows protocols and projects to be interoperable and future-proof

 * [Testground](https://docs.testground.ai/) Testground is a platform for testing, benchmarking, and simulating distributed and peer-to-peer systems at scale, that can scale from 2k-10k instances